-Short Title: Oversight of Licensing Boards.
-(Public) Sponsors: Referred to: February 19, 2009 A BILL TO BE ENTITLED AN ACT TO AUTHORIZE THE JOINT LEGISLATIVE ADMINISTRATIVE PROCEDURE OVERSIGHT COMMITTEE TO REVIEW THE ACTIVITIES OF OCCUPATIONAL LICENSING BOARDS, TO REQUIRE THAT CERTAIN LICENSING BOARDS BE AUDITED ANNUALLY, TO SPECIFY A DATE FOR FILING OF REPORTS, TO ESTABLISH SANCTIONS FOR FAILURE TO FILE REPORTS, AND TO REQUIRE THAT BOARD MEMBERS RECEIVE TRAINING, AS RECOMMENDED BY THE JOINT LEGISLATIVE ADMINISTRATIVE PROCEDURE OVERSIGHT COMMITTEE.
-The General Assembly of North Carolina enacts: SECTION 1.
+AN ACT TO AUTHORIZE THE JOINT LEGISLATIVE ADMINISTRATIVE PROCEDURE OVERSIGHT COMMITTEE TO REVIEW THE ACTIVITIES OF OCCUPATIONAL LICENSING BOARDS, TO REQUIRE THAT CERTAIN LICENSING BOARDS BE AUDITED ANNUALLY, TO SPECIFY A DATE FOR FILING OF REPORTS, TO ESTABLISH SANCTIONS FOR FAILURE TO FILE REPORTS, AND TO REQUIRE THAT BOARD MEMBERS RECEIVE TRAINING, AS RECOMMENDED BY THE JOINT LEGISLATIVE ADMINISTRATIVE PROCEDURE OVERSIGHT COMMITTEE.

+The General Assembly of North Carolina enacts:

+SECTION 1.
 G.S.
-120-70.101 reads as rewritten: "§ 120-70.101.
+120-70.101 reads as rewritten:

+"§ 120-70.101.
 Purpose and powers of Committee.
-The Joint Legislative Administrative Procedure Oversight Committee has the following powers and duties: (1) mmission has objected to determine if statutory changes are needed to enable le the agency to fulfill the intent of the General Assembly.
-(2) (2) text and a summary of each rule approved by the C ommission.
-(3) To prepare a notebook that contains the administrapproved by the Rules Review Commission and r and to notify each member of the General Assembl notebook. y of the availability of the (3) a) To review the activities of State occupational licer nsing boards to determine . if the boards are operating in accordance with stat the boards are still necessary to achieve the purp created.
-This review shall not include decisions co matters or determinations on individual licensing applications or individual (4) disciplinary actions. : f 4h a mua anama avanlan (4) To review State regulatory programs to determine if the programs over have conflicting goals, or could be simplified and still achieve the purpos the regulation. diff define ve the purpose of (5) 6 re necessary or if the rules can be streamlined.
-(6) To review the rule-making process to determine ne if the procedures for adopting rules give the public adequate notice of of and information about proposed rules.

-- (7) To review any other concerns about administrative law to determine if statutory changes are needed. - (8) To report to the General Assembly from time to time concerning the Committee's activities and any recommendations for statutory changes."
+The Joint Legislative Administrative Procedure Oversight Committee has the following powers and duties:

+- (1) To review rules to which the Rules Review Commission has objected to determine if statutory changes are needed to enable the agency to fulfill the intent of the General Assembly. - (2) To receive reports prepared by the Rules Review Commission containing the text and a summary of each rule approved by the Commission. - (3) To prepare a notebook that contains the administrative rules that have been approved by the Rules Review Commission and reported to the Committee and to notify each member of the General Assembly of the availability of the notebook. - (3a) To review the activities of State occupational licensing boards to determine if the boards are operating in accordance with statutory requirements and if the boards are still necessary to achieve the purposes for which they were created.
+This review shall not include decisions concerning board personnel matters or determinations on individual licensing applications or individual disciplinary actions. - (4) To review State regulatory programs to determine if the programs overlap, have conflicting goals, or could be simplified and still achieve the purpose of the regulation. - (5) To review existing rules to determine if the rules are necessary or if the rules can be streamlined. - (6) To review the rule-making process to determine if the procedures for adopting rules give the public adequate notice of and information about proposed rules. - (7) To review any other concerns about administrative law to determine if statutory changes are needed. - (8) To report to the General Assembly from time to time concerning the Committee's activities and any recommendations for statutory changes."